bretsw/tubingen-lecture/README.md

+# The Front Page of the Internet: Reflections from Studying Reddit

-# Guest lecture on January 31, 2022 at Tübingen University
+## Guest lecture on January 31, 2022 at Tübingen University